SEM Guide: Test and Measure Your Way to Search Engine Marketing Success

 - They are engaged by your content

 - They sign up for your mailing list, online demo, or click the "contact us" link

 - They purchase your products

 To know any of these important pieces of information, you need to focus on the right metrics.

-We previously spoke about setting goals for your SEM campaign.
-Now you've got to put your goals into a practical system where you can track, measure and test these goals in order to improve your SEM campaign's performance.
+We previously spoke about setting goals for your Search Engine Marketing campaign.
+Now you've got to put your goals into a practical system where you can track, measure and test these goals in order to improve your Search Engine Marketing campaign's performance.

 You first must determine what you'll measure and what you'll test.
 It's impossible to measure something when you don't know what to measure, so you've got to do what scientists have been doing for years: develop a hypothesis.

 Your hypothesis is what you believe will happen as a result of your SEM efforts, and it's a little more complicated than customers clicking on your ad, falling in love with your product, and buying it.

 Suppose you're running the SEM campaign for a B2B software company that sells software and services that run into the $100,000's, your path to purchase might be: